-As far as hamster health goes, the most common illnesses that these furry creatures can catch are the common cold, tumors, and wet tail.
+As far as your hamster health goes, the most common illnesses that these furry creatures can catch are the common tumors, cold and wet tails.

 Of the three, you would probably think cancerous tumors would be the worst thing your pet may have but you should know that wet tails are just as bad, if not worse.

 To put it simply, wet tails or proliferative ileitis is an infection in the stomach that is caused by a number of bacteria.

 It is characterized and named after the ever noticeable wet tail exhibited by hamsters inflicted by this disease which is basically loose stools or diarrhea collected around the tail area.